simonwardjones/simonwardjones.co.uk/content/posts/linear_regression.md

 Now that's how the linear regression model works!
 The question now is how do you choose the coefficients for the features, in our example the $1000$ the $50$ and the $1000$? 🤷‍♂️

 A common type of machine learning algorithm called `supervised learning algorithms` find these parameters using `training data`.
 Training data is just examples where you already know the answer.
-In our case it is a list of houses where we know both the house features 🏠🌳🚙 and the house prices 💰in advance.
+In our case it is a list of houses where we know both the house features and the house prices in advance.
 Here is an example of three training examples with the model predictions:

 {{< table "table table-striped" >}}
 | House size 🏠 | Garden size 🌳 | Garage? 🚙 | True House Price 💰 | Predicted house price 💰 |